Technology-Notes/clearcontainers-runtime-wiki/Home.md

 Welcome to the [Next Generation Intel® Clear Containers runtime](https://github.com/clearcontainers/runtime) wiki!

-This page will contain information to help you understand and use `cc-runtime`.
+This wiki contains information to help you understand and use `cc-runtime` and its associated components.

-Also you will find information on how to install `cc-runtime` and its dependencies to launch Clear Containers 3.0.
+Whilst the [main repository](/clearcontainers/runtime) contains a lot of [documentation](/clearcontainers/runtime/tree/master/docs), this wiki collects together useful information that may change frequently so is more appropriate to store here.

 ## Quickstart